GaloisInc/pirate/demos/camera_demo/README.md

 Example usage:

 ```
- ./demos/camera_demo/camera_demo --pos_in kbd --processor xwin --verbose
+ ./demos/camera_demo/camera_demo --pos_in kbd --xwindows --sliding --verbose
 ```

 Uses the left and right arrow keys on the keyboard for input and displays to an XWindow screen for output.
+The sliding window filter is applied.
+The sliding window is controlled by the keyboard.

+Additional constraints:

+The `--monochrome` filter only works on `yuyv` image types.
+It is an example of a filter that is applied on the raw camera data.

+The `--threshold` option applies to the `--color_track` frame processor.

+The `--sliding` filter only works on the `--xwindows` frame processor.

+The `--out_dir` and `--out_count` options apply to the `--filesystem` frame processor.

 ## Raspberry Pi Setup

 A Raspberry Pi of any revision should work.
 This setup has been tested on Raspberry Pi 3 Model B+